Skip to content

 p-type

 Increased number of holes.
-Extra hole energy levels are introduced above valence band (acceptor state).
+Extra hole energy levels are called as acceptor state, and they are formed closer to valance band.